Bus Accident Lawyers in Augusta

 Even if you only suffered minor injuries, you should still file a claim for compensation.
 The medical bills you receive because of the crash should not be your financial responsibility.
 The bus driver or another negligent party should pay for the suffering you were forced to endure.

-Chris Hudson Law Group Can Take on the Investigation
+Chris Hudson Law Group Can Investigate The Bus Accident

 Immediately after a bus accident, you probably feel shocked by what just happened.
 You might be disoriented and confused.
 If you don’t know what to do next, you could ruin your chances of securing compensation from the at-fault bus driver.
-It’s crucial that you contact an Augusta bus accident attorney from Chris Hudson Law Group so we can handle the next steps in your claim.
+It’s crucial that you contact a bus accident attorney from Chris Hudson Law Group in Augusta so we can handle the next steps in your claim.

 When you hire us, we will begin working on your case right away.
 We focus our time and attention on the circumstances associated with the accident to determine who was at fault.
 We know how insurance companies think during a claim and will work hard to get them to pay the money you’re owed.
 Typically, they want to save money and avoid large settlements.
 We use our knowledge of their tactics to advocate for our clients and seek the highest possible compensation available.